colons/pyfoot/README.md

 [This page](http://woof.bldm.us/help/rizon/) is the documentation for my pyfoot instance that runs on Rizon.
-The page is generated in a [Bottle](http://bottlepy.org/) automatically, based on that network's specific configuration and docstrings in the plugins themselves.
+The page is generated in a [Bottle](http://bottlepy.org/) automatically, based on that network’s specific configuration and docstrings in the plugins themselves.
 All documentation is kept in context and the help page will always reflect the current state of your pyfoot instance.

 #### In-channel

-When queried with a !help command (the command delimiter can be anything, I'm using ! here as an example), pyfoot will respond with a selection of appropriate commands that could match, along with links to the relevant online documentation.
+When queried with a !help command (the command delimiter can be anything, I’m using ! here as an example), pyfoot will respond with a selection of appropriate commands that could match, along with links to the relevant online documentation.